NavyaG-lab/Tech-writer/onboarding/introduction.md

 * What's its schema
 * and so on.

-We can query metapod directly using its url, for our run we used the staging metapod, so it'll be accessible on: https://staging-global-metapod.nubank.com.br/
+We can query metapod directly using its URL, for our run we used the staging metapod, so it'll be accessible on: https://staging-global-metapod.nubank.com.br/

 **IMPORTANT** to do requests on Metapod you need the `metapod-admin` scope, ask on #access-request for this scope on both `prod` and `staging`

-There's a bunch of ways to get information about our dataset, the simplest way is to get it fror [sonar](https://github.com/nubank/sonar-js) which is the UI for metapod.
+There's a bunch of ways to get information about our dataset, the simplest way is to get it for [sonar](https://github.com/nubank/sonar-js) which is the UI for metapod.
 You can access it on:
 Prod - https://backoffice.nubank.com.br/sonar-js/
 Staging - https://staging-backoffice.nubank.com.br/sonar-js/

-log in, and then find your transaction in the list of [transactions](https://backoffice.nubank.com.br/sonar-js/#/sonar-js/monitoring) "Monitoring" menu in the left side, click on it and search for the dataset.
+log in, and then find your transaction in the list of [transactions](https://backoffice.nubank.com.br/sonar-js/#/sonar-js/monitoring) "Monitoring" menu on the left side, click on it and search for the dataset.

 ![Transaction on Sonar](./images/sonar-tx.png)